Turkish Airlines Economy Class Review: Is Economy Class on a Long Haul Flight WORTH it?

 If you know a majority of passengers do not like long-haul flights, should airlines go the extra mile to reduce the discomfort?
 I think so.
 For premier airlines, these seats are like a cattle factory, with no personal space or freedom.
 Seats are cramped 18″ wide, which minifies if you have a neighboring passenger who wants to use the armrest.
 A pitch of 31-32 is meaningly when the passenger in front of you reclines during meals and your table tray practically shoves into your stomach (and I do not have an overhanging belly to shove into).
 To create space for me to eat, I had to recline my seat.
 When you watch my video, this is why the food review portion of that flight was skipped.

-I have bad back and knee issues
+C. Stuck in that position with bad back and knee issues is painful

 Although the seat ergonomics are not bad, my knees and sciatica grew intensely irritated sitting in a cramped seat with little leg room.
 At one point, I abruptly stood up because my body was freaking out inside itself.
 I spent close to two hours standing by the bathroom stretching out my legs and standing, just to avoid going back to my seat.
+Read more about the best travel shoes for plantar fasciitis (which can lead to lower back issues)

 There was a periodic stream of Economy Class passengers taking unusually long leg stretching breaks by the bathroom.
 It looked like a smoking lounge.

-Passengers become less considerate
+E. Passengers become less considerate

 As the seat spacing treats its passengers like animals, passengers were reduced to acting like them, instinctually fighting for comfort and forgoing neighborly considerations.
 I had a window seat and am 5’8″.
 I do not know who had it worst- me or the girl sandwiched between me and the older English lady, who did not like getting out of her chair to let us out to go to the bathroom.
 I was forced to climb over two people to get out.
 Luckily I have long legs… like who are these types of people?!